 Novellas constituting this product are available for purchase directly and solely from Al Young Studios.
 They are not available in retail outlets.
 Novellas are printed on demand, and can be purchased individually.
 Each 24-page novella is printed in full color.
 No advertisements.
 Page size - 8.5 in. x 11 in. (printed on 11 in. x 17 in. sheets, folded and stapled).
 Paper weight - 24#.

 The Boxwood Folios, currently consisting of a single volume, introduces the lytfolc whose world exists alongside the world of the greátfolc; however, the two peoples do not interact.
 The lytfolc are simply an intelligent and gifted race that has lived alongside greátfolc since the world began.
 Mice, as the greátfolc think of such creatures, are lytfolc, but they are an indolent segment of the lytfolc population inclined to live too close to the greátfolc, filching for food and necessities, such that they are often captured or destroyed.
 The rest of the lytfolc population, even those who prefer to live closer to nature than those who dwell in greátfolc structures, are adept at keeping to themselves as a thoroughly industrious, intellectual, and highly ingenious race dealing with all the vicissitudes and joys with which any life is crammed.

-contents A Brief History of the wainscott collection by Al R. Young The Planting of the Lanham Colony by Foliaceous Gatherum Notes on the Centenniarie Map of the Lanham Colony by Pyper Wainscott Notes on the Society and the Guilds among the Lytfolc of the Lanham Colony by Smythe Lacey The Glennon Page Fragment from The Wensleydale Chronicle by Al R. Young Read more ...
+contents A Brief History of the wainscott collection by Al R. Young The Planting of the Lanham Colony by Foliaceous Gatherum Notes on the Centenniarie Map of the Lanham Colony by Pyper Wainscott Notes on the Society and the Guilds among the Lytfolc of the Lanham Colony by Smythe Lacey The Glennon Page Fragment from The Wensleydale Chronicle by Al R. Young Peek inside the novella ...

 seymore wainscott's childhood